sameertechworks/node-challenge/README.md

-# Berkedia Node js challenge
+# Node js challenge

-This project is a challenge from Berkedia which requires to create a node js application CRUD and deploy it on minikube kubernetes cluster.
+This project is a challenge which requires to create a node js application CRUD and deploy it on minikube kubernetes cluster.

 ## Usage